Alfi Inc shares set to fall from record highs, 'meme stock' Torchlight sinks

 Although short interest in Alfi last stood at 3.85% of free float, according to Refinitiv data, the company was among the top 10 trending stocks on trading-focused social media site Stocktwits, a platform commonly seen as a measure of interest from retail investors.

-Another retail darling, Torchlight Energy Resources Inc (TRCH.O), sank 10% in premarket trading, extending a 30% slide in the previous session after it upsized its stock offering to $250 million. read more
+Another retail darling, Torchlight Energy Resources Inc, sank 10% in premarket trading, extending a 30% slide in the previous session after it upsized its stock offering to $250 million.

 GameStop has also cashed in on the Reddit-driven rally in its stock, saying on Tuesday it had raised $1.13 billion in its latest share offering.
 Its shares were down 0.3% after jumping 10% in the previous session.

-AMC shares slid 0.8%, while other meme stocks Clover Health Investments Corp (CLOV.O), ContextLogic Inc (WISH.O) and Petco Health and Wellness Co (WOOF.O) rose between 0.4% and 2.4%.
+AMC shares slid 0.8%, while other meme stocks Clover Health Investments Corp, ContextLogic Inc and Petco Health and Wellness Co rose between 0.4% and 2.4%.

 Our Standards: The Thomson Reuters Trust Principles.